Why should one compute periods of algebraic cycles?: An alternative conjecture

 In \cite{gro66} page 103 Grothendieck states a conjecture which is as follows: let $X\to S$ be a smooth morphism of schemes and let $S$ be connected and reduced.
 A global section $\alpha$ of $H^{2p}_\dR(X/S)$ is algebraic at every fiber $s\in S$ if and only if it is a flat section with respect to the Gauss-Manin connection and it is algebraic for one point $s\in S$.
 Conjecture \ref{IHC}, for instance for complete intersections inside hypersurfaces, implies this conjecture in the same context, however the vice versa is not true.
 The variety $\T_{\underline{d}}$ defined in \S\ref{15july2016} might be a proper subset of a component of the Hodge locus.
 This would imply that $Z$ is homologous to another algebraic cycle with a bigger deformation space.
 This cannot happen for the linear case $\underline{d}=(1,1,\cdots,1)$, see Theorem \ref{main1} below, and many examples of $n$ and $d$ and $\underline{d}$, see \cite{Roberto}.
 The article \cite{Bloch1972} is built upon the Grothendieck's conjecture explained above and it considers semi-regular algebraic cycles, that is, the semi-regularity map $\pi: H^1(Z,N_{X/Z})\to H^{\frac{n}{2}+1}(X,\Omega^{\frac{n}{2}-1})$ is injective.
 The semi-regularity is a very strong condition.
 For instance, for curves inside surfaces, \cite{Bloch1972} only considers the semi-regular curves with $H^1(Z,N_{X/Z})=0$.
 Using Serre duality, one can easily see that this is not satisfied for curves with self intersection less than $2g-2$, where $g$ is the genus of $Z$.
 A simple application of adjunction formula shows that apart from few cases, complete intersection curves inside surfaces do not satisfy this condition.

-In situations where the Hodge conjecture is true, for instance for surfaces, Conjecture \ref{IHC} is still a non-trivial statement: \begin{theo}[Green \cite{green1988, green1989}, Voisin \cite{voisin1988}] For a smooth hypersurface $X\subset \Pn 3$ of degree $d\geq 4$ and a line $\Pn 1\subset X$, deformations of $\Pn 1$ as a Hodge cycle and as an algebraic curve are the same. \end{theo} Actually, Green and Voisin prove a stronger statement which says that the space of surfaces $X\subset \Pn 3$ containing a line $\Pn 1$ is the only component of the Noether-Lefschetz locus of minimum codimension $d-3$.
+In situations where the Hodge conjecture is true, for instance for surfaces, Conjecture \ref{IHC} is still a non-trivial statement.
+For a smooth hypersurface $X\subset \Pn 3$ of degree $d\geq 4$ and a line $\Pn 1\subset X$, deformations of $\Pn 1$ as a Hodge cycle and as an algebraic curve are the same.
+This follows from classical IVHS techniques introduced in \cite{CGGH1983}.
+In \cite{green1988, green1989}, \cite{voisin1988}, Green and Voisin prove a stronger statement which says that the space of surfaces $X\subset \Pn 3$ containing a line $\Pn 1$ is the only component of the Noether-Lefschetz locus of minimum codimension $d-3$.
 In order to reproduce the full statement of Green and Voisin's results in our context and in a neighborhood of the Fermat point, see Conjecture \ref{1apr2017} and the comments after.
 In a similar way some other results of Voisin on Noether-Lefschetz loci, see \cite{voisin90}, fit into the framework of Conjecture \ref{IHC}.
-A weaker version of Theorem \ref{greenvoisin} in higher dimensions is generalized in the following way: \begin{theo}[\cite{GMCD-NL} Theorem 2] For any smooth hypersurface $X$ of degree $d$ and dimension $n$ in a Zariski neighborhood of the Fermat variety with $d\geq 2+\frac{4}{n}$ and a linear projective space $\Pn {\frac{n}{2}}\subset X$, deformations of $\Pn {\frac{n}{2}}$ as an algebraic cycle and Hodge cycle are the same. \end{theo}
+A weaker version of the mentioned statement in higher dimensions is generalized in the following way: \begin{theo}[\cite{GMCD-NL} Theorem 2] For any smooth hypersurface $X$ of degree $d$ and dimension $n$ in a Zariski neighborhood of the Fermat variety with $d\geq 2+\frac{4}{n}$ and a linear projective space $\Pn {\frac{n}{2}}\subset X$, deformations of $\Pn {\frac{n}{2}}$ as an algebraic cycle and Hodge cycle are the same. \end{theo}